Caligwara/SQL-RETAIL-SALES-/README.md

 ```

-Findings
+ ## Findings
-Customer Demographics: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+- Customer Demographics: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
-High-Value Transactions: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+- High-Value Transactions: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
-Sales Trends: Monthly analysis shows variations in sales, helping identify peak seasons.
+- Sales Trends: Monthly analysis shows variations in sales, helping identify peak seasons.
-Customer Insights: The analysis identifies the top-spending customers and the most popular product categories.
+- Customer Insights: The analysis identifies the top-spending customers and the most popular product categories.
-Reports
+## Reports
-Sales Summary: A detailed report summarizing total sales, customer demographics, and category performance.
+- Sales Summary: A detailed report summarizing total sales, customer demographics, and category performance.
-Trend Analysis: Insights into sales trends across different months and shifts.
+- Trend Analysis: Insights into sales trends across different months and shifts.
-Customer Insights: Reports on top customers and unique customer counts per category.
+- Customer Insights: Reports on top customers and unique customer counts per category.
-Conclusion
+## Conclusion
-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
+This project provides a comprehensive overview on the business activities of the retail store , covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.